vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 docker run --name web -d -p 8080 -e JAVA_OPTS="-Djava.security.egd=file:/dev/./urandom" -v webapp:/usr/local/tomcat/webapps/sample --net ExternalNetwork tomcat:9 curl <external-ip>:8080/sample
 ```
 Note that running multiple commands on a container can be done using `/bin/bash -c`.
+There's a discussion below as to why this isn't necessarily ideal for a running service, but for chaining simple commands together, it works fine.
 Now, not only is your sample app available, but any other app baked into the image in /usr/local/tomcat/webapps is also available.

 ***Build a custom image***